-It is difficult to pick a favourite character from Bong Joon-ho’s Oscar-winning, history-making film Parasite.
+It is difficult to pick a favorite character from Bong Joon-ho’s Oscar-winning, history-making film Parasite.
 There’s Park Yeon-kyo (Jo Yeo-jeong), a wealthy woman consistently shocked by reality.
 Or, there’s Geun-se (Myeong-hoon Park), a man with one of the most disturbing entrances of modern cinema.

 However, if you really had to name the best person in all of Parasite — the 2020 Oscars’ Best Picture, Best Director, and Best Original Screenplay winner — you’ll likely end up naming Park So-Dam’s peach-wielding, effortlessly cool Kim daughter, Ke-jeon.
 Ke-jeon, who uses the Anglicized name “Jessica” with the gullible Park clan, is the true, unapologetic mastermind of her family (and can swig expensive alcohol out of a bottle like no other).